Roundup · Updated August 2026

 Strengths

-- One app covers iPad, iPhone, Mac, 360, DSLR, mirror, robot arm, and roaming setups
+• Supports iPad, iPhone, Mac, 360 video, DSLR, mirror, robotic-arm, and roaming workflows

 Limitations